Serving Clients in Jupiter and the Surrounding Area

-    We will work with you to realize your hopes, fears, and expectations for those left behind.
+Our law firm will work with you to realize your hopes, fears, and expectations for those left behind.
 This process almost always requires the preparation of a Last Will & Testament or Revocable Living Trust and Pour-Over Will, but those documents on their own are not ‘estate planning.’
 Estate planning is the process of developing a complete strategy with a professional that is committed to preparing you for end-of-life issues, planning for what will happen after your death, and giving you control over your legacy.

 Last Will & Testament

-A Last Will & Testament provides instructions to the probate court on how you would like your assets distributed upon your death.
+A Last Will & Testament provides instructions to the Florida probate court on how you would like your assets distributed upon your death.
 Under your Last Will & Testament, you will name a Personal Representative of your estate, who is in charge of running the probate process.
 The Personal Representative, usually with the assistance a probate lawyer, will take an inventory of your probate assets, negotiate any valid outstanding debts and will make appropriate distributions of your property.
 Perhaps the most important feature of your Last Will & Testament is that it names the guardian for your minor children if tragedy strikes.

 Revocable Living Trust

 A Revocable Living Trust is a legal entity that is created to hold ownership of an individual’s property and assets.
-Some of the most important things a Revocable Living Trust can accomplish are:
+Some the most important things a Revocable Living Trust can accomplish are: